Mercy Ships: Funding

+Mercy Ships is an international charity-based non-governmental organization.
+As of 2026, the organization is funded by donations.

 Mission

 Mercy Ships is a predominantly Christian interdenominational missionary organization, describing their mission as "bringing hope and healing to the forgotten poor, following the 2,000-year-old model of Jesus".
 The organization treats all patients free of charge without regard to their religion, race, or gender.

-Its volunteers have provided services and materials valued at over $1.85 billion.
-Mercy Ships has delivered services to more than 2.87 million direct beneficiaries and Mercy Ships volunteers have performed more than 117,000 free surgical procedures, such as cleft lip and palate, cataract removal, burn contracture release, and orthopedic and facial reconstruction.

 Mercy Ships is a Better Business Bureau accredited charity.

 Madagascar

 Mercy Ships has conducted multiple medical missions in Madagascar since 1996, providing free surgeries and healthcare training.
 Major field services in 2014-2016 and 2024-2025 focused on surgical care, medical capacity-building, and hospital partnerships.
 Working with the Malagasy government, Mercy Ships aimed to improve medical access and infrastructure.

+As of January 2026, Africa Mercy is moored in Madagascar.

 Sierra Leone

 In December 2011, Mercy Ships signed on as a full partner to a Health Agreement with Sierra Leone, focusing on improving the country's principal hospitals.
 The agreement calls for Mercy Ships to focus on upgrading medical and surgical services, patient recordkeeping and the physical conditions of hospital buildings and infrastructure.

 The organization's partner in Sierra Leone is the Aberdeen Women's Centre, formerly the Aberdeen West Africa Fistula Center.
 The Aberdeen Women's Centre is one of the few locations on the African continent offering obstetric fistula repair for women who have been injured during childbirth.
 Started by Mercy Ships with the Ministry of Health, Addax Foundation and other partners, the Fistula Centre is now operated by the Gloag Foundation.

-After a period of maintenance in the Canary Islands, the Global Mercy returned to the Port of Freetown in August 2024 for another field service.
+As of January 2026, Global Mercy is moored in the Port of Freetown, until June 2026.

+Benin and Ghana

+Before it ceased operations, the Mercy Ship Anastasis docked in Cotonou, Benin and later Tema, Ghana providing medical care.
+In 2016 Benin reportedly had 1.5 physicians per 10,000 inhabitants, compared to 28 per 10,000 for the United Kingdom and 42 per 10,000 for Germany, according to the World Health Organization.
+Consequently, the country depends on foreign aid and nongovernmental organizations (ngos) such as Mercy Ships, for much of its health care services and health education.